vbernardes/enron-ML/README.md

-# Using Machine Learning to Identify Fraud in Enron Emails
+# Using Machine Learning with Enron Data to Identify Fraud
 ### By Vítor Bernardes